OSGeoLabBp/tutorials/english/data_processing/leica_gsi.rst

 Third step (A variant)
 ----------------------

-Direct read of text (CSV file) into QGIS.
+Direct read of text (CSV file) into QGIS. *Layer/Add delimited text* from the menu and *Save as...* from the layer's popup menu.

 |leica_gsi_1_png|